Home

 4. Advertisement

-Companies must build excitement among retail investors after opting for an IPO by organising roadshows, releasing news in English and regional publications, and visiting business centres.
-These marketing strategies are designed to spark the interest of investors and increase awareness about their upcoming public offering.
+Companies aim to build excitement among retail investors after opting for an IPO by organising roadshows, releasing news in English and regional publications, and visiting business centres.
+These marketing strategies are designed to spark the interest of investors and increase awareness about their upcoming public offerings.
 This is the next stage in the IPO process.

 5. Setting a Price Band